Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Spatially-Enhanced Temporal Fusion Transformer

 \subsection{Other implementation details}

-After reading the formatted row data from~\labelcref{eq:motft_data} in the form of a data file, e.g., a csv file, iSTFT splits the data into training, validation, and testing sets based on the parameter ID, as shown in the second column in~\labelcref{eq:motft_data}.
+After reading the formatted row data from~\labelcref{eq:motft_data} in the form of a data file, e.g., a CSV file, SE-TFT splits the data into training, validation, and testing sets based on the parameter ID, as shown in the second column in~\labelcref{eq:motft_data}.
 More specifically, the raw data, containing $n_p$ groups, are divided into $n_{p_{train}}$, $n_{p_{validate}}$ and $n_{p_{test}}$ for training, validation, and testing, respectively.
 The past time interval $[t-k, t]$ and the forecast time interval $[t, t+\tau]$ can be set by specifying $n_k$ and $n_{\tau}$ time instances depending on the application cases and user's computational resources.
-When the length of the time sequence $n_t = n_k + n_{\tau}$ in iSTFT is smaller than the total number of time steps collected in the data file ($n_t < n_T$), multiple subsets can be extracted from the whole-time sequence.
-For example, if time sequences corresponding to parameter sample $\boldsymbol{\mu}_i, (i= 1, \ldots, n_p)$ contain time steps covering the interval $[0, 1000]$ with $n_T = 1000$, and the past and the forecast time interval in iSTFT are set as $[t-1, t]$ and $[t, t+100]$, respectively (i.e., $n_t = 101$), multiple subsets can be extracted out of the whole-time sequence of $n_T=1000$ time steps, each consisting of 101 time instances.
-The number of subsets $n_{\Omega}$ corresponding to each of the $n_p$ parameter samples can be determined by the users, leading to $n_{\Omega} n_p$ subsets in total. iSTFT is trained by sweeping over all the subsets.
-When constructing iSTFT, the building blocks shown in~\Cref{fig:tft} are assembled, and Adam optimizer is employed for optimizing the weights $\boldsymbol{W}$ of the iSTFT.
-We employ two types of loss functions to train iSTFT and evaluate the performance of iSTFT using these two loss functions, respectively.
-The first is the loss function defined in $L_1$-norm, i.e.,
+When the length of the time sequence $n_t = n_k + n_{\tau}$ in SE-TFT is smaller than the total number of time steps collected in the data file ($n_t < n_T$), multiple subsets can be extracted from the whole-time sequence.
+For example, if time sequences corresponding to parameter sample $\boldsymbol{\mu}_i \, (i= 1, \ldots, n_p)$ contain time steps covering the interval $[0, 1000]$ with $n_T = 1000$, and the past and the forecast time interval in SE-TFT are set as $[t-1, t]$ and $[t, t+100]$, respectively (i.e., $n_t = 101$), multiple subsets can be extracted out of the whole-time sequence of $n_T=1000$ time steps, each consisting of 101 time instances.
+The number of subsets $n_{\Omega}$ corresponding to each of the $n_p$ parameter samples can be determined by the user, leading to $n_{\Omega} n_p$ subsets in total.
+SE-TFT is trained by sweeping over all the subsets.
+When constructing SE-TFT, the building blocks shown in~\Cref{fig:tft} are assembled, and the Adam optimizer is employed for optimizing the weights $\boldsymbol{W}$ of the SE-TFT.
+We employ two types of loss functions to train SE-TFT and evaluate its performance of predicting different types of outputs.
+The first loss function, designed to support output value predictions, is defined in $L_1$-norm, i.e.,